 East side, west side, Lodi Zinfandels getting around the block

-Part 2 of our autumn paen to Zinfandel:
+Part 2 of our autumn paen to Zinfandel (starting with Lodi Zinfandel's transitioning styles and food moxie):

-In 1991, some 700 of Lodi’s grape growers came together to form the Lodi-Woodbridge Winegrape Commission (since shortened to Lodi Winegrape Commission).
-At that point in time, according to the Commission’s former executive director, Mark Chandler, “the trade and consumers viewed Lodi as a jug wine region, despite the fact that even then we were the largest producer of premium quality wine grapes in the state, which we still are.”
+In 1991, some 600 of Lodi’s grape growers came together to form the Lodi-Woodbridge Winegrape Commission (since shortened to Lodi Winegrape Commission).
+At that point in time, according to the Commission’s former Executive Director, Mark Chandler, “The trade and consumers viewed Lodi as a jug wine region, despite the fact that even then we were the largest producer of premium quality wine grapes in the state, which we still are.”

 Today wine bottles bearing the Lodi appellation are seen on retail shelves and fine dining restaurant wine lists across the nation, and it is no longer a surprise when Lodi wines win double-golds and even “Best of Show” accolades in tasting competitions involving thousands of wines from other American wine regions.

 A lot of this newfound respect has been associated with one of California’s heritage wines: Zinfandel.
-In fact, over 40% of California’s Zinfandels are crushed in Lodi; almost all of it grown in the region’s historic heart and soul: the Mokelumne River American Viticultural Area – one of seven Lodi sub-AVAs officially established in 2006.
+In fact, over 40% of California’s Zinfandels are crushed in Lodi, almost all of it grown in the sub-appellation considered the region’s historic heart and soul: the Mokelumne River American Viticultural Area, one of seven Lodi sub-AVAs officially established in 2006.

 Quantity, of course, never equals quality.
 Yet much of the recent surge of Lodi consciousness among connoisseurs has been driven by the intrinsic quality of the region’s grapes; and from within the region itself, a mini-explosion of growers-turned-winemakers, diverting increasing amounts of their crop from the old jug wine pipelines and into ultra-premium bottlings.

-When it comes to the finest wines in the world, top quality always comes down to the concept of terroir, or growing conditions.
+When it comes to the finest wines in the world, top quality always comes down to the concept of terroir, or growing conditions defining "sense of place."
 Here are the reasons why the cream of Lodi’s Mokelumne River Zinfandel crop has made such an impact since the turn of the twenty-first century:

-The intrinsic intensity of Lodi’s Mokelumne River wines are very much a reflection of the AVA’s low elevation (10 to 85 feet) terroir – defined by its Mediterranean climate, which is strongly influenced by direct proximity to the Sacramento-San Joaquin River Delta, channeling cool air from San Francisco Bay even during the dog days of summer.
+The intrinsic intensity of Lodi’s Mokelumne River wines are very much a reflection of the AVA’s low elevation (mostly 10 to 85 feet) terroir – defined by its Mediterranean climate, which is strongly influenced by direct proximity to the Sacramento-San Joaquin River Delta, channeling cool air from San Francisco Bay even during the dog days of summer.
 Mokelumne River is the coolest of Lodi’s AVAs.
 Recent readings put its U.C.
-Davis climate classification, or Winkler scale (a measurement of average temperatures over 50° F. during the growing season), towards the lower end of Region III: slightly cooler than the Napa Valley floor between St. Helena and Calistoga, and closer to Napa Valley’s famous Oakville and Rutherford AVAs in heat summation.
+Davis climate classification, or Winkler scale (a measurement of average temperatures over 50° F. during the growing season), towards the lower end of Region IV and in many years veering into Region III, which makes it slightly cooler than the Napa Valley floor between St. Helena and Calistoga, and closer to Napa Valley’s famous Oakville and Rutherford AVAs in heat summation.

 Ideal Soil and Matching Grape Sites